nagy004/gcp-project-byTerraform/README.md

 3. From Local build and push images to GCR

-   NOTE: Dockerfile will be found in Devops-Challenge-Demo-Code folder
+   NOTE: Dockerfile will be found in app-python

     TO BUILD IMAGE

     ``` bash
-    cp Dockerfile /DevOps-Challenge-Demo-Code/Dockerfile
+    cp Dockerfile app-python
-    cd Devops-Challenge-Demo-Code
+    cd app-python
     # tag should be hostname/projectID/imgName
     docker build . -t us.gcr.io/<project_id>/python-sample-app:v1.0
     ```